With Pramod K. Srivastava, PhD, and Caroline M. Apovian, MD

 “We are now seeing a disconnect between the former research on endocannabinoid antagonists and obesity,” said Dr. Apovian, “This is saying something that you can construe to be the opposite—that endocannabinoids keep inflammation at bay.
 This is showing that the endocannabinoid increase can inhibit TH-27 cells, which are the bad guys.”

-Dr. Srivastava agreed that there’s still a lot that isn’t known about the cannabinoid system and its manipulation.
+Dr. Srivastava agreed that there’s still a lot that isn’t known about the cannabinoid system and its potential efficacy in glucose control, dyslipidemia, food intake and weight control.

 “My study does not imply that we should all be eating pot brownies or candies with THC [delta-9-tetrahydrocannabinol]” Dr. Srivastava said, “Can we use this, for example, for treating inflammatory disease in the gut?
 Can we use this for understanding the onset of colitis?
 Are there other consequences of marijuana consumption for the gut?
 We don't know yet, as we have things to follow up on.”